Ethan Russell: The Beatles and Let It Be

 Critic Todd Leopold of CNN Entertainment wrote: "Ethan Russell first met the Beatles in early 1969.
 Photographs of Mick Jagger and the Rolling Stones production Rock and Roll Circus attracted the interest of Beatles consigliere Neil Aspinall, who invited Russell to Twickenham Studios, where the group was making Let It Be.
 Russell's photographs ended up on the cover and gatefold of the LP, the last the Beatles released. ...
 Russell's photographs show four men trying to rescue their fading musical marriage."

 Russell was among three photographers at the final formal photo session of the Beatles on August 22, 1969.
 This was held at Tittenhurst Park, a home then owned by John Lennon and Yoko Ono, and later owned by Ringo Starr.
-Two of these photo's were used for The Hey Jude album.
+Two of these photos were used for The Hey Jude album.
 Other photographers participating that day were Monty Fresco of the Daily Mail and Beatles' assistant Mal Evans.